Tim O'Brien (Indiana politician)

-Tim O'Brien is an American politician and businessman serving as a member of the Indiana House of Representatives from the 78th district.
+Timothy "Tim" O'Brien is an American politician and businessman serving as a member of the Indiana House of Representatives from the 78th district.
 He assumed office on March 30, 2021.

 Early life and education

 O'Brien was born in Hobart, Indiana.
 He earned a Bachelor of Arts degree in economics from the University of Southern Indiana in 2015.

 Career

 Outside of politics, O'Brien works as a real estate agent and broker.
 In 2019, he became president of the Southwest Indiana Association of Realtors.
+In 2019, O'Brien ran unsuccessfully for the Evansville City Council.
 He was elected to the Indiana House of Representatives in a March 2021 special election.